tokyo-traders/koukan/README.md

   _*the EMAIL_HOST variables are used for the email verification of the user.
 Click [here](https://support.google.com/accounts/answer/185839#zippy=) for more details_

-  4. run the following command
+  4. start the server:
   ```sh
   cd backend & python manage.py runserver
   ```
-  5. (on a different terminal) run the following command
+  5. (on a different terminal) start the client:
   ```sh
   npm start
   ```

+  6. Enjoy the app! 🥳

 ## Usage